MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 Serial Connection
 """""""""""""""""

-When the time to send to the data from the back buffer to the front buffer is :ref:`too long <section_display_single_serial>`, a second buffer can be allocated in the MCU memory.
+When the time to transmit to the data from the back buffer to the front buffer is :ref:`too long <section_display_single_serial>`, a second buffer can be allocated in the MCU memory.
-This buffer can be used by the application while the first buffer is sent.
+This buffer can be used by the application while the first buffer is transmitted.
-This allows to anticipate the drawings even if the first drawings are not fully sent.
+This allows to anticipate the drawings even if the first drawings are not fully transmitted.
 This is the notion of **copy and swap buffer**.
 The buffers are usually called **back buffer 1** and **back buffer 2** (the display module's buffer is the **front buffer**).

-The *flush* step consists in sending the back buffer data to the display module memory **and** swapping both back buffers:
+The *flush* step consists in transmitting the back buffer data to the display module memory **and** swapping both back buffers:

-* The back buffer 1 is used as *sending* buffer.
+* The back buffer 1 is used as *transmission* buffer.
-* The back buffer 2 is not used: the application can immediately draw into it without waiting for the back buffer 1 to be sent.
+* The back buffer 2 is not used: the application can immediately draw into it without waiting for the back buffer 1 to be transmitted.
-* At the end of the drawings in the back buffer 2, the back buffer 2 takes the role of the *sending* buffer and the back buffer 1 is free.
+* At the end of the drawings in the back buffer 2, the back buffer 2 takes the role of the *transmission* buffer and the back buffer 1 is free.

 .. figure:: images/ui_display_copyswap_serial.*
    :alt: Copy and Swap (serial)